ai-align/houqphomepage/content/pages/codes.rst

    Opensource personal cloud platform.

+ - python-mindwave_

+   Python library to interface with Neurosky Mindwave devices.

+ - angular-leaflet-directive_

+   An AngularJs directive for leaflet map.

  - CoolReader_

    The famous Cool Reader.
 I actually submitted two tiny patches to its rendering engine.